 Creating a softball field is one of the best things a township, municipality or school district can do for its citizens.
 A softball field provides recreation for townsfolk.
 It gives high school students a way to stay active and experience the importance of teamwork.
 Students may also strive to receive better grades so they can stay on the school's softball team.

-When you decide to create a softball field, you need to make sure the dimensions are correct.
+When you decide to create a softball field, you need to make sure the field dimensions are correct.
 A poorly designed softball field could cause problems for the game.
 Players may struggle to reach their full potential.
 If the field's dimensions and layout are not up to official standards, then the school may be unable to use it to host home games.
 A softball field is a great addition to any town.
 But if you're going to make one, then you should make sure it's up to spec.

-The experts at Grand Slam Safety have created this guide to correct softball field layout to help you design your local high school or college's new softball field.
+The experts at Grand Slam Safety have created this guide to correct softball field layout with regulation dimensions to help you design your local high school or college's new softball field.
 High school softball field dimensions and measurements are specific.
 You'll need to have great attention to detail to create a field that adheres to the official rules and regulations.
 Use this guide to softball field dimensions to begin the design process on the right foot.
 When construction time arrives, everyone will be on the same page for a smooth project.

 Proper high school and college softball field dimensions are crucial in creating a field the whole town can enjoy.
 It can even make a difference in the lives of students for years to come.

-The Parts of a Softball Field
+The Parts of a Softball Field Defined

 To take the right softball field measurements, you need to understand the terms.
 There are many parts of a softball field.
 Their locations in relation to the others are specific, so you should know each part before getting out the measuring tape.